Cratecode/intro/sections/2_intro_to_p5/3_using_constants/user/README.md

 # Using Constants

 What we just made works, but it isn't very flexible.
 Let's say that we wanted to move around the object, or scale it up or down.
-We'd have to re do all of our calculations by hand, which is a pretty silly thing to do when we're using a computer.
+We'd have to redo all of our calculations by hand, which is a pretty silly thing to do when we're using a computer.
 Luckily, there's a pretty easy way to fix this: constants.

 The basic idea behind a constant is we have a "placeholder" for a number, and we use the placeholder everywhere that the number would normally go.
 When we change the value of the placeholder, everything that uses it changes automatically!
 Here's a little example: